 Antibiotics should be prescribed by a vet, but I do keep some over the counter antibiotics handy for emergency situations, especially out in the field.

 Antibiotics should be given for its full course (7-12 days) even if your Weim starts looking better after a few days.

 Aqua-Flex or Fish-Flex is Cephalexin labeled for fish but often used off-label for dogs.
-Cephalexin is good for bite wounds and skin infections, so skin problems from allergies and itching is one of the ways it’s most often used for Weimaraners.
-The dosage is 15 mg per pound of body weight every 8-12 hours.
+Cephalexin is effective for bite wounds and skin infections, so skin problems from allergies and itching is one of the ways it’s most often used.
+As one of the best home remedies for Weimaraners who may have skin infections, the dosage is 15 mg per pound of body weight every 8-12 hours.